Penguin-Guru/DragonShooter/README.md

 Separate threads are run for the event, animation, and spawn loops.

 A large portion of the code creates an animated cursor that appears while mouse button 1 is depressed.
-The cursor image is drawn by the program at run-time, since I wanted to try that.
+The cursor image is drawn by the program at run-time and the other animation frames are assembled by transforming that initial image.

 I did not use shared memory or direct rendering-- this uses the X.11 core protocol.
 Many of the X.C.B. functions are called with synchronous error handling, which is less efficient but simplifies debugging.